Kayli/logspub/dev-python-pandas.md

 ## general information

-- data analysis and manipulation tool for python
+- pandas is a data analysis and manipulation tool for python
 - foss friendly
 - built on top of scipy
 - columns can be sometimes referred as 'variables'